-I’ve previously shared key lime pie popsicles, which are ridiculously simple to prepare and perfect for the heat of summer.
-However, I decided it was finally time to share an actual pie recipe.
+I’ve previously shared key lime pie popsicles, which are so simple to prepare and perfect for the heat of summer.
+However, I wanted to also share an actual pie recipe.
 It might not be quite as simple as the pops, but it’s pretty dang easy.
 Also, it’s a more versatile dessert in terms of weather.
 You can serve this year round if you use bottled key lime juice.

 Cook’s Illustrated has an incredible key lime pie recipe that I’ve made on and off for years with only a few tweaks.
 I love this recipe, so why reinvent the wheel?
 This is an adapted version of their recipe, which is always a crowd pleasure.